-- Increase your deductible: The deductible is the amount you’ll pay if you’re involved in an accident.
-If you’re a safe driver without a history of accidents and claims, raising your deductible could be a wise choice to save on your insurance premiums.
-However, it is important to remember that the higher your deductible the more you’ll have to pay in the event of an accident.
+- Increase your deductible: The deductible is the amount you pay if you are involved in an accident.
+If you are a safe driver without a history of accidents and claims, raising your deductible could be a wise choice to save on your insurance premiums.
+However, it is important to remember that the higher your deductible the more you will pay in the event of an accident.

 Frequently asked questions

 What is the best car insurance in West Virginia?

 There is no single best car insurance company in West Virginia because it is completely dependent on which insurance company best suits you.
 However, you can likely find your best option by getting quotes from different carriers to find the right match for your insurance needs and what is most important to you, like price, coverage, discounts or third-party rankings.

 Who has the cheapest car insurance in West Virginia?